-U.S. and international banking regulators have been expressing concern about LIBOR over the past several years.
-The primary concern is that the lack of a deep and liquid market in unsecured intra-bank transactions has reduced the reliability of LIBOR as an index and the market needs to transition to an alternative reference rate for floating rate transactions.
+U.S. and international banking regulators have expressed concern about LIBOR over the past several years.
+The primary concern is that the lack of a deep and liquid market of the underlying intra-bank transactions has reduced the reliability of LIBOR indexes.
+Regulators have stated that the market needs to transition to an alternative reference rate for floating rate transactions.

 The Federal Reserve convened the Alternative Reference Rate Committee (ARRC), which has recommended the creation of an alternative called the Secured Overnight Financing Rate (SOFR) as a replacement benchmark rate.
 SOFR is a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities and is completely transaction based.
 The Federal Reserve Bank of New York began publishing SOFR trading data on April 3, 2018.

 Financial market industry workgroups, regulators and fixed income market participates will be working to develop the new SOFR markets and the process for transitioning to it.
-SOFR futures and swaps are now in existence and some cash instruments have begun being issued, and some SOFR loan products are now being introduced to the market.
+SOFR futures and swaps are now in existence, cash instruments have begun being issued, and some SOFR loan products are now being introduced to the market.

 The team at Farm Credit Mid-America has been working closely with several Farm Credit institutions, industry groups and financial regulators about the transition of LIBOR as a benchmark rate.
-It is expected that LIBOR will continue to be in use through 2021 for existing loans, though we are transitioning many of our customers’ loans off of LIBOR now.
+It is expected that LIBOR will continue to be in use through 2021 for existing loans, though we continue to transition many of our customers’ loans off of LIBOR now.
 In early 2021 we transitioned away from offering LIBOR indexed products and we anticipate introducing our initial SOFR indexed products in the second quarter of 2021.
 Additional SOFR products will be introduced as they are made available.
 The ARRC has yet to recommend a forward-looking SOFR term rate, but it has recognized that such a tool will be useful to support the transition away from LIBOR.
 The ARRC continues to take steps, such as the publication of a set of market indicators, which would support the future ARRC recommendation of a forward-looking SOFR term rate.

 The ARRC continues to focus on the established timeline for the transition from LIBOR and the March 5th announcements make clear that LIBOR transition remains a priority.
 The ARRC recognizes that near-term, interim steps may be delayed given the current economic environment with the global pandemic, but given the latest announcements from the official sector reiterating the overall expected timeline, it remains clear that the financial system should continue to move to transition by the end of 2021.